DVApp/DoctorsApp/README.md

 ## Project Setup
-First Clone the project using the git command git clone "projet git path"
+First Clone the project using the git command git clone "project git path"

 ## To run applicatopn
  1.go to your project and run npm install and bower install <br/>